nanodesigns/download-via-email/Readme.md

 Yes, the plugin deletes all its data on uninstallation

+### What's the default privilege using the plugin?

+Default privilege to the admin menu page is 'administrator'.
+But there is a filter hook `nano_ed_role`, with this you can add a filter to change the role anytime. :)

 ## Screenshots

 ![Download via Email - how it will look like at the front end](assets/screenshot-1.png "Download via Email - how it will look like at the front end")<br>